 Project construction may require restricting or redirecting pedestrian, bicycle, and vehicular movements around the site to accommodate material hauling, materials staging, modifications to utility connections, and or exterior building repairs or modifications.
 Such restrictions would include fencing off the sidewalks around the building, but would not require vehicular lane closures.
 Material deliveries and haul trips would require temporary truck parking next to the building, using existing street parking.
 Construction traffic impacts would be localized and temporary; no off-site staging would occur as materials and equipment would be delivered using a Just-in-Time method; and DGS or its contractor would prepare and implement a Construction Traffic Management Plan to reduce the temporary impacts to the degree feasible.
-For these reasons, construction traffic impacts would be less than significant.
+For these reasons, construction traffic impacts would be less-than-significant.

-Project construction is anticipated to begin in winter 2020 and be complete, with tenant occupancy, in 2024.
-The project would generate truck and worker trips during the renovation activities including during hazardous materials abatement, utility upgrades, and interior and exterior renovations.
-The construction labor force would fluctuate depending on the phase of work, but is expected to range from 60 to 80 workers at peak times.
+Project construction is anticipated to begin winter 2020 and be complete, with tenant occupancy, in 2024.
+The project would generate truck and worker trips during the renovation activities including hazardous materials abatement, utility upgrades, and interior and exterior renovations.
+The construction labor force would fluctuate depending on the phase of work, but is expected to range from 75 to 95 workers at peak times.
 Because the magnitude of these trips during peak hours would be less than what the existing office development generates (which would be closed during construction), absolute impacts (in terms of delay and queuing) would not be significant.

 During construction, it may be necessary to restrict or redirect pedestrian, bicycle, and vehicular movements around the site to accommodate material hauling, materials staging, modifications to utility connections, and or exterior building repairs or modifications.
 Such restrictions would include fencing off the sidewalks around the building, but would not require extended vehicular lane closures.
 Material deliveries and haul trips would require temporary truck parking next to the building, using existing street parking.
+Vehicular, pedestrian, and bicycle access to apartments, offices, and other uses in the vicinity of the Bateson Building would be maintained at all times.